-Throughout the semester you will read a combination of practitioner articles and case studies, exploring these themes and topics.
-Some of the case studies will explore firms you might not be familiar with or familiar firms at earlier times in their history.
-This is deliberate: we will use these cases to derive generalizable lessons related to why some firms become highly profitable and others do not.
+I teach this content largely from an economics perspective, and we will use the content you learned in introductory microeconomics, including basic game theory.
+For each class, you will read a combination of practitioner articles and case studies exploring these themes and topics.
+Some of the case studies will focus on firms you may not be familiar with or on familiar firms at earlier times in their history.
+This is deliberate: we will use these cases to derive generalizable lessons related to why some firms become highly profitable while others do not.

-The ultimate goal of this course is to improve your decision-making and critical thinking capabilities through learning and applying strategy tools and through active discussion and debate with peers.
-The emphasis of the course, and particularly of class discussion, is on rigorous thinking and learning rather than finding the "right" answer.
+This course aims to improve your decision-making and critical thinking capabilities through learning and applying strategy tools and through active discussion and debate with peers.
+The emphasis of the course, and of class discussion particularly, is on rigorous thinking and learning rather than finding the "right" answer.

 We should also note that RSM 392 is designed to function like an MBA course and to prepare students (a) for potential MBA courses in the future and (b) for the intensity of the professional experience.
 Note that the course builds heavily on the MBA Strategy courses offered by leading MBA programs.
-Consistent with this approach, we emphasize class participation, class discussion, and professionalism to a substantial degree
+Consistent with this approach, we emphasize class participation, class discussion, and professionalism to a substantial degree.